plusk/generative-workshop/README.md

 ## Setup

-There are two ways to open up the sketches on your computer.
-The best way is to verify that you have npm installed by running `npm -v` in your terminal of choice.
-If npm is installed, simply run `npm install`, followed by `npm start`.
+First you need the files for the workshop, which you can get by clicking the greeen "Code" dropdown and selecting "Download ZIP".
+After the folder is finished downloading, unzip the folder and open a terminal of your choice.
+Verify that you have npm installed by running `npm -v`.
+If npm is installed, simply run `npm install`, and when that is finished, run `npm start`.
 Your browser should now pop up on http://localhost:3000/, and the sketch will automatically refresh when you change the code!

-If you don't have npm installed you may simply open index.html in your browser, but the sketch will not automatically refresh whenever you change the code.

 ## Tweaking the sketches